evanbaldonado/github-pages-jekyll-password-protection/README.md

 ## Usage
 1. Configure passwords for .html pages in [_protected_pages.txt](https://github.com/evanbaldonado/github-pages-jekyll-password-protection/blob/main/_protected_pages.txt).
     - Add one file per line (space-delimited in the format `filename.html password`).
     - Note that GitHub converts markdown (.md) files to .html files.
     - Because this file begins with an underscore, it will not be published when your site is deployed.
-2. Add a GitHub action/workflow for encrypting pages: [./github/workflows/pages.yml](https://github.com/evanbaldonado/github-pages-jekyll-password-protection/blob/main/./github/workflows/pages.yml).
+2. Add a GitHub action/workflow for encrypting pages: [.github/workflows/pages.yml](https://github.com/evanbaldonado/github-pages-jekyll-password-protection/blob/main/./github/workflows/pages.yml).
-3. Automatically deploy this repository with GitHub Pages using Github Actions: `Settings > Code and automation > Pages > Build and deployment > Source > Github Actions`.
+3. Automatically deploy this repository with GitHub Pages using GitHub Actions: `Settings > Code and automation > Pages > Build and deployment > Source > Github Actions`.
+You can manually run this Action; it will also automatically run when you update your repository.

 ## Security
 - Static websites deployed with GitHub pages can't run server-side code, which means that traditional authentication approaches to access protected files aren't possible.
 Additionally, GitHub pages does not support .htaccess files, another easy way to password-protect pages.
-- This method relies on [PageCrypt](https://github.com/Greenheart/pagecrypt) to encrypt pages using the WebCrypto API.
+- This method relies on [PageCrypt](https://github.com/Greenheart/pagecrypt) to encrypt pages using the Web Crypto API.
 This allows the user to view/access/download pages but only see their contents with a password.
     - Because the user can access these files, they can download them and perform a brute-force attack to attempt to unencrypt them.
-Your files are only as secure as the WebCrypto API, PageCrypt, _and_ your passwords.
+Your files are only as secure as the Web Crypto API, PageCrypt, _and_ your passwords.
     - PageCrypt only encrypts .html files.
-For other assets (ex: .css files, .js files, and images), consider inlining them if it is important that they remain private.
+For other assets (ex: .css files, .js files, and images), consider inlining them if they must remain private.
 See [PageCrypt's documentation](https://github.com/Greenheart/pagecrypt#readme).
 - Note: although the password file (_protected_pages.txt) is not published along with your site, anyone with access to the repository itself can view it.
 - For more information, see [PageCrypt's documentation](https://github.com/Greenheart/pagecrypt#readme).